stevenkaras/ready-set-deploy/THEORY.md

 #### Combine:

 Produces the naive merge based on the diff-basically adding both sides of the diff.

+#### Ordering:

+Ordered by comparing atoms in the order they appear in the list.

 ### Where practice departs from theory